stamat/poops/README.md

 - Resolves node modules
 - Can add a templatable banner to output files (optional)
 - Static site generation with swappable template engines: [Nunjucks](https://mozilla.github.io/nunjucks/) (default) or [Liquid](https://liquidjs.com/) — with blogging option (optional)
+- Collections with pagination, and taxonomies — tags/categories as paginated, crawlable landing pages (with localizable labels)
 - Has a configurable local server (optional)
 - Rebuilds on file changes (optional)
 - Live reloads on file changes (optional)